IGNE-Agency/code-consistency/README.md

 ## TODO

-- Integrate lerna in a github workflow so it automatically gets published on merge with main.
+- Automate publishing using github workflow on merge with main.
-  - Ideally it should be coupled with something like [semantic-release](https://semantic-release.gitbook.io) so version bumping is automatic.
-However I think semantic-release doesn't work with monorepo's...

-## Contributing

-You need to either be a part of the [IGNE Agency organization](https://github.com/IGNE-Agency) or fork and make a pull request.
-For organization members, note: the main branch is protected, so you need to make a pull request.